francescopatane96/scTAMsExplorer/README.md

-# 🧬 SeuratAtlasExplorer
+# 🧬 scTAMsExplorer

-> An interactive Shiny dashboard for exploring single-cell RNA-seq atlases built with Seurat — developed by the **Goriely Lab**, Institute of Medical Immunology (IMI), University of Brussels (ULB)
+> An interactive Shiny dashboard for exploring a single cell transcriptomic atlas of Mono&Macro extracted from humanized MISTRG healthy and tumoral tissues.  — developed by the **Goriely Lab**, Institute of Medical Immunology (IMI), University of Brussels (ULB)

 ---